 He earned a bachelor's degree in sociology in 1984 from UW-Madison and built formidable ties within the community there and in Austin.

 Bazzell received the "Big Brother of the Year for Wisconsin" award in 2014.
 He has also served as a former president of the Boys and Girls Club of Dane County, the Urban League of Greater Madison, 100 Black Men of Madison, the Wisconsin Association of Black Public Sector Employees and the Gathering Waters Conservancy.
-In Austin, he is a board member of the Austin Chamber of Commerce and the Austin Community Foundation Board of Governors.
+In Austin, he is a board member of the Austin Community Foundation Board of Governors and a member of the Austin Chamber of Commerce.